 In addition to these educational theorists, our instructional model also is based on work such as No Excuses: Lessons from 21 High-Performing, High Poverty Schools, in which Carter asserts that "rigorous and regular testing leads to continuous student achievement."
-Carter describes testing as a diagnostic tool used to enforce the school's goals of academic achievement.
-Similarly, No Excuses: Closing the Racial Gap in Learning details superb educational experiences with common systems of are strong academics with student supports such as a longer school day and school year.
-Finally, Equitas Academy 3 draws inspiration from Jim Collins acclaimed book, Good to Great, in which he writes, "Greatness is not a function of circumstance.
+13 Carter describes testing as a diagnostic tool used to enforce the school's goals of academic achievement.
+Similarly, No Excuses: Closing the Racial Gap in Learning details superb educational experiences14 with common systems of are strong academics with student supports such as a longer school day and school year.
+Finally, Equitas Academy 6 draws inspiration from Jim Collins acclaimed book, Good to Great, 15 in which he writes, "Greatness is not a function of circumstance.
 Greatness, it turns out, is largely a matter of conscious choice, and discipline."
-At EQ3, we are working toward greatness for each scholar and for the school as an organization through the discipline of mission focus.
+At EQ6, we will work towards greatness for each scholar and for the school as an organization through the discipline of mission focus.